erindesmond/ABC-MUSIC/README.md

 Loss over epochs
 ![loss_one](images/log_one.png)

 Evaluating the model was an interesting task as I did not have testing data.
 Since the goal was to produce new music, there was not a way to properly split the data into testing and training sets.
 Thus the loss is calculating the difference in predicted and actual values for the entire dataset.
-With not loss calculated on testing data, the task of evaluation was left to my ears.
+With no loss calculated on testing data, the final task of evaluation was left to my ears.

 ##### Results
 After 1 epoch: